 The Takeaway

 It’s essential to analyze your workforce — and the talent you’re looking to hire — to understand what programs will best serve your veteran employees’ needs.
-But implementing a few hallmark veteran-ready financial well-being programs can help you improve the overall financial wellness of your veteran workforce and help you attract and retain talent in this competitive landscape.
+But implementing a few hallmark veteran-ready financial well-being programs can help you improve the overall financial wellness of your workforce and attract and retain top talent.

 Photo credit: iStock/SDI Productions